osg-htc/user-documentation/documentation/support_and_training/training/ospool_for_education.md

 Instructors can choose for their students to have Guest or Full Accounts on the OSPool.
 For Guest Accounts, students/attendees can launch an OSPool Notebook at any time and practice job submission with smaller workflows.
 For Full Accounts, students/attendees will need to request an account (which will be approved within one business day), but then are able to submit large scale high throughput computing workflows free of charge.

-See the table below to learn more about how to use OSPool resources for your event.
+The table below outlines suggested steps for bringing OSPool resources to your training or event.
+Please reach out to the facilitation team at any time if you have questions or want to chat about your goals.

 <table>
   <tr>